agile-hw/hw2/README.md

 # Problem 3 - Sine Wave Generator (40pts)
-> Sine waves are useful in DSPs, and in this problem, we will implement a sine wave generator (`SinGen`).
+> Sine waves are useful in DSPs, and in this problem, we will implement a sine wave generator (`SineWaveGen`).
 Over multiple cycles, the generated hardware will produce the output values for a sine wave.
 Internally, it will track where it is in the period, and use that to index into a lookup table.
-The lookup table will hold a single period of the sine wave sampled at `n` points, and those precomputed `sin(x)` values will be stored in a ROM.
-Use the provided `SineWave` code to populate a ROM in the `SinGen` module located in `src/main/scala/hw2/SineWave.scala`.
+The lookup table will hold a single period of the sine wave (sin(x)) sampled at `period` points.
+Thus, due to the periodic nature of a sine wave, a point at _p_ should be the same as a point _p + period_.
+To assist, we provide `SineWave` (in `src/main/scala/hw2/SineWaveGen.scala`) which represents the sine wave to be turned into a hardware table, and it can also be used as a Scala functional model to get the needed points.

+> Since we are working with UInts instead of floating-point, we use the parameter `amplitude` to scale up the result.
+The generated hardware will take two inputs (`en` and `stride`).
+Each cycle the module will output the next sample if `en` is high, or keep returning the same sample if `en` is low.
+The `stride` input determines how many samples to step through the ROM each cycle.
+Note, that `stride` may not evenly divide the period.

-### Part 1 - SinGenIO
+### Part 1 - SineWaveGenIO
-> Implement the `SinGenIO` bundle in `src/main/scala/hw2/SineWave.scala` by adding two `Input` fields:
+> Implement the `SineWaveGenIO` bundle in `src/main/scala/hw2/SineWaveGen.scala` by adding two `Input` fields:
 > ```scala
 >   stride: UInt
 >   en: Bool